dansantinojones/the-simpsons-story-vault/README.md

 ## Design
 To align with the user stories, I wanted to ensure the design reflected the Simpsons theme.
 Therefore, images of the characters were used above the stories.
 Colorama was installed to change the colour of the text to yellow which ensures the program is on brand as the Simpsons are known for their yellow skin.

+For a better user experience, I imported time.
+This allows me to add a time break to control how quick the content appears in the terminal.
+The time.sleep(10) after the story means that once the story has loaded 10 seconds will pass before the next section appears, giving the user time to read the story.

 ### Things to implement:
 * Three stories per character.
 * More words in the dictionary for the user to choose from.